Inbound Growth for Roofing Companies

 Smart companies don't shy away from difficult topics.
 They acknowledge them and show their customers that they're willing to address them head-on.

-Additionally, these same companies quickly point out who they are NOT a good fit for and what makes them not a good fit.
+Additionally, these same companies quickly point out who they're NOT a good fit for and what makes them a bad fit.

 They understand the way people think when they buy their products and services.